punchcard-cms/content-types/README.md

 Forms are created using [input plugins](https://www.npmjs.com/search?q=input-plugin-) which are available as npm modules.
 Content-types automatically searches for these input plugins inside your application's `node_modules` directory, found using `npm root`.

 You can also use your own, non-npm-based input plugins in your application.
-Content-types uses [Node Config](https://github.com/lorenwest/node-config) for configuration, ([at least for now it does](https://github.com/punchcard-cms/content-types/issues/97)) so to use your own plugins you have two options: `local` and `core`.
-Both configurations are processed in the same way, so you may add configurations for either or both options.
+Content-types uses [Node Config](https://github.com/lorenwest/node-config) for configuration, ([at least for now it does](https://github.com/punchcard-cms/content-types/issues/97)) so to use your own plugins you have to update the configuration for your app.

 You may use a string, or an array of strings.
 They must be full paths, not relative paths, or your application will error.